Harini-2706/EC1421-19EC421-Analysis-and-Design-of-Analog-ICs/Simulation of Digital to Analog Converters.md

 ## EC1421-19EC421-Analysis-and-Design-of-Analog-ICs
-## SIMULATION OF DIGITAL TO ANALOG CONVERTER
+## DIGITAL TO ANALOG CONVERTER

 ## AIM:
 To Design and simulate the digital to analog converter (DAC) circuit using LT Spice

 ## SOFTWARE REQUIRED:
 LT-Spice

 ## PROCEDURE:
 1. Double click on LT Spice icon.